 Our family went to the library every week.
 I brought stacks of books home and read every one.
 I liked rainy days so I could stay inside to read, and was caught at night with a flashlight under the sheets.
 My parents told people at church.
 "Sharon reads all the time."
 They laughed and smiled when they said it and I hoped that meant I didn't need school any more.
 But when summer ended they said I had to go back.
 My oldest brother told me I had to go to school for ten more years.
 I thought he was lying.

 I don't know if Mrs. Crim is alive.
 My mother sent clippings when my teachers died, but Mom isn't around to do that now.
-If I ever see Mrs. Crim again, I’d thank her for teaching me to read, and tell about her unintentional lessons.
+If I ever see Mrs. Crim again, I’d thank her for teaching me to read, and tell about the other lessons.
 That year I learned I was smart.
-I learned the discipline of silence and discovered a magical world inside me.
-And while she was not the first or last adult to try to break my spirit, she was the one who made me understand I had to protect it.
+I learned the discipline of silence and discovered the world inside me.